 GELATINE for Chiropractic help

 The protein in bones and cartilage (and in the skin) is called gelatine.
-It contains all the proteins that are needed to build healthy cartilage.
+It contains all the amino acids that are needed to build healthy cartilage.
 That is the gelatinous mass that's left after cooking up your fish skeleton, though it can also be made from chicken bones, actually any animal bones.

-Interesting research shows that it is the Gelatine (easily made in the home) that can restore damaged arthritic cartilage.
-Just one more reason to enjoy Fish Soup!
-Read more about gelatine powder for arthritis …
+Interesting research shows that it is the gelatine (easily made in the home) that can restore damaged arthritic cartilage.
+Just one more reason to enjoy fish soup.
+Read more about gelatine powder for arthritis.

-The omega-3 fatty acids in fish soup not only protect the joints and muscles from inflammation; they also give protection to the brain when increasingly exposed to a frightening array of toxic chemicals added to food.
+The omega 3 fatty acids in fish soup not only protect the joints and muscles from inflammation; they also give protection to the brain when increasingly exposed to a frightening array of toxic chemicals added to food.

 Parkinson's disease, for example, occurs when cells in the midbrain called the substantia nigra degenerate, decreasing the production of a vital brain chemical called Dopamine.

 Glutamate and nitric oxide preservatives are now known to release free radicals that target the substantia nigra nucleus, one of the basal ganglia.